histlib/2017/info.md

 ## Session guidelines?

-Community Google Docs are set up for each session -- URL's are available through the schedule interface under the session description.
+Community Google Docs are set up for each session -- URL's are available through the [schedule]({{ '/schedule' | prepend: site.github.url }}) under the session description.

 Slides from presenters who would like to share will be available after the conference.